azarual/epicGrid/README.md

 ######NOTE

 Since displaced columns are floated, but not cleared, make sure the content in Its parent column is longer than that in the displaced column.

+A centered column cannot be displaced.

 ___